SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_http_server_provisioning/readme.md

 ## Socket Configuration Macros

-Configure the sockets using the following Macros in `app.h` file.
+Configure the sockets using the following macros in `app.h` file.

 The following macros are used to configure the socket parameters in the application.
 These settings should be updated by calling the `sl_si91x_config_socket` API based on the specific requirements of the application, such as the number of TX, RX, and TCP/UDP sockets.